A note on first-order and transversality conditions in infinite-horizon continuous-time optimal control models: Introduction

 \section{Introduction}

-Continuous-time optimal control models play an important role in several fields, including economics.
+Continuous-time optimal control models play a central role in economics, particularly in growth theory and macroeconomic dynamics.
+While the maximum principle provides a standard framework to characterize optimal paths, its application in infinite-horizon settings often raises practical difficulties.

 Classic references such as \cite{clarke2013functional} and \cite{vinter2010optimal} provide rigorous treatments, but focus on finite-horizon settings.
-These textbooks are intended for mathematicians and, by the way, require a solid backgrounds in mathematics, including functional analysis and non-smooth analysis, which may limit their accessibility to economists.
+These textbooks are intended for mathematicians and, by the way, require a solid background in mathematics, including functional analysis and non-smooth analysis, which may limit their accessibility to economists.

-\cite{Acemoglu2009introduction}'s Chapter 7 also introduces the optimal control theory.
+\citet[Chapter 7]{Acemoglu2009introduction} also introduces the optimal control theory.
 He presents Theorem 7.13 to show the maximum principle for discounted infinite-horizon problems.
-However, as \cite{Acemoglu2009introduction} himself acknowledges in Section 7.9, verifying the assumptions in Theorem 7.13 is far from trivial.
+However, as \cite{Acemoglu2009introduction} himself acknowledges in Section 7.9, verifying the assumptions in Theorem 7.13 is far from straightforward.

 The textbook of \cite{SeierstadSydsaeter1987optimal} provides an excellent introduction to the theory of optimal control and numerous applications in economic models.
 However, this book pays less attention\footnote{See discussions in Chapters 3 and 6 in \cite{SeierstadSydsaeter1987optimal}.} to the transversality conditions (TVCs for short) and significant progresses on TVCs have been done since its publication.